python/peps/.github/PULL_REQUEST_TEMPLATE/Propose a new PEP.md

----
-name: New PEP
-about: Submit a new draft PEP
-title: "PEP NNN: Title of PEP"
-labels: "new-pep"
----

-# New PEP

 <!--
 You can use the following checklist when double-checking your PEP, and you can help complete some of it yourself if you like